 Upon receipt of the request, an engineer will perform a warrant study.
 The study includes a review of accident history, sight distance, traffic volumes, major street speeds, neighborhood characteristics, and cross-street delays.
 Stop signs are not used as speed control.
 Studies normally take 6-8 weeks.

-The request should come to the Dallas Department of Transportation from the school's Youth Action Center or through the school's principal.
+The request should come to the Dallas Department of Transportation from the school's principal.
 Engineering staff will study the location and determine traffic counts, speed of traffic during drop-off and pick-up time at the school, and the number of students crossing.

-Citizens should contact Dallas 311 at 3-1-1 when dialing from inside the city limits or (214) 670-5111 when dialing outside the city limits to initiate a request.
+Residents should call 311 when dialing from inside the city limits or (214) 670-5111 when dialing outside the city limits to initiate a request.
 If the road in question is not currently scheduled, staff will make a site visit to determine if striping is necessary.

 Upon receipt of a request for a traffic signal installation, a signal warrant study is performed to determine if a signal is justified.
 Assigning right-of-way is the primary purpose for a traffic signal; consequently, the study focuses primarily on the amount of traffic using the intersection.
 Other factors include the number of pedestrians using the intersection, the number of reported accidents that would be susceptible to correction by signal control and vehicle speeds.